Our responses to reviews and inquiries

 Overview

-Last year we published an update on our work to address the recommendations from Sir Robert Francis’ 2013 report on the failings at Mid Staffordshire NHS Foundation Trust, which also incorporated our work relating to the recommendations of other published inquiries and reviews.
+In 2015 we published an update on our work to address the recommendations from Sir Robert Francis’ 2013 report on the failings at Mid Staffordshire NHS Foundation Trust.
+This also incorporated our work relating to other published inquiries and reviews.

-Whilst 2016 was a quiet year with no major inquiry or review publications directly affecting our work, we continue to work closely and cooperate with various ongoing inquiries and reviews.
-As a listening and learning organisation, we will continue to assist inquiries and reviews in the work they do and provide as much assistance and data sharing as possible.
+2016 was a quiet year with no major inquiry or review publications directly affecting our work.
+We continue to work closely and cooperate with various ongoing inquiries and reviews.
+As a listening and learning organisation we'll continue to assist inquiries and reviews.

 The 2015 responses to reviews and inquiries